 - Authorized representatives must attend every meeting of the Board of members or the General Meeting of Shareholders; perform given rights and obligations in a truthful and careful manner to protect the lawful interests of the authorizing owners, members and shareholders.

 - Authorized representatives are responsible to owners, members, shareholders being organizations for failure to fulfill the obligations.
-The authorizing owners, members, and shareholders are responsible to the third party for the responsibility pertaining the rights and obligations performed by the authorized representatives.
+The authorizing owners, members, and shareholders are responsible for the third party for the responsibility pertaining to the rights and obligations performed by the authorized representatives.

 12. Prohibited acts